-ISSUER'S IDENTIFICATION DATA
+SSUER'S IDENTIFICATION DATA

-Date of fiscal year end: 31/12/2022 CIF [Spanish business tax identification number]: A-28092583
+Date of fiscal year end: 12/31/2023

-Corporate name:
+Tax identification number: A-28092583

-TECNICAS REUNIDAS, S.A.
+Corporate name: TECNICAS REUNIDAS, S.A.

-Registered office:
+Principal place of business:

-AVENIDA DE BURGOS, 89 ADEQUA BUILDING 6 MADRID
+Principal place of business: DIFICIO 6, MADRID

 A. PROPERTY STRUCTURE

 A.1.
 Fill in the following table on capital share and assigned voting rights, including, where applicable, the rights corresponding to shares with loyalty vote, at the end of the fiscal year: